Data is the new gold. Back in the days of the Wild West, robbers would target trains they knew were carrying bullion and other valuables.

 How Do Companies Protect Their Data?

 Leading companies are continually evolving their strategy to keep their data safe.
 As of the writing of this article, the following tactics are being used successfully by many firms.
 That said, keep your ear to the ground – stay appraised on the latest developments in cybersecurity.
 That way, you’ll stay ahead of those looking to break into your network.
-Many of these leading companies are also opting for Manage IT Provider to have all their IT and Networking needs covered.
+Many of these leading companies are also opting for Manage IT Provider to have all their IT and Networking needs to be covered.

 (1) Password managers